Hamzarazi/Data-Structures-and-Algorithms/README.md

-this is repository for data structure and algorithms.
+This is a repository for Data Structure and Algorithms.